trason-trail-races/oer/raceinfo.md

 ### Shuttle to Start

-Shuttle Buses from the <a href="http://goo.gl/k9Kqrq" target="_blank">American Canyon Park Overlook</a> in Auburn to Foresthill will be available.
+Shuttle Buses will be available from the <a href="http://goo.gl/k9Kqrq" target="_blank">American Canyon Park Overlook</a> (Auburn Dam Overlook) in Auburn to the start at Foresthill Elementary School.
 Time to be determined.
-From the 80 take the Maple Street exit in Auburn, continue to follow Auburn Folsom Rd, turn left on Sacramento St, left on Pacific Ave, right to stay on Pacific Ave, Overlook on left.
+From the 80 take the Maple Street exit in Auburn, continue to follow Auburn Folsom Rd, turn left on Sacramento St, left on Pacific Ave, right to stay on Pacific Ave, Overlook Dam Overlook is on left.

 <hr>

 ### Bib Pickup

-Foresthill Elementary school 5-5:45 a.m. for the 100k and 50m, 7-7:45 a.m. for the 50k.
+Foresthill Elementary School 5-5:45 a.m. for the 100k and 50m, 7-7:45 a.m. for the 50k.

 <hr>

 ### Drop Bags

 Please label drop bags with your name and bib number.
-Items will be transported from Start to finish.
+Items will be transported from Start to Finish.
 Bags will be provided for folks taking the shuttle bus.

 Drop locations are at the following aid stations: